Want to find readers for your screenplay? Here’s how. – Pt. 2

 If you’re sending an unsolicited email call or tweet, first to ask if it’s okay.
-People generally respond much more favorably when they have prior warning of a connection.
-Make sure you write a badass cover letter telling them exactly what you want to get out of the relationship – without being pushy.
+People generally respond much more favourably when they have prior warning of a connection.
+Make sure you write a Badass Cover Letter telling them exactly what you want to get out of the relationship – without being pushy.
 The most important thing is to let any prospective partner know what you bring to the table.

 Don’t pussyfoot around – spell it out in no uncertain terms why you are going to be the best thing that ever happened to their company, making sure to include samples of your very best work and links to your social media platforms (which show all the awesome industry connections you have).

-You want your first contact with this person to be a favorable one, so don’t rush this step.
-Make sure your credentials, CV, and cover letter are polished to death before you hit the “send” button.
+You want your first contact with this person to be a favourable one, so don’t rush this step.
+Make sure your credentials, CV, and Bad Ass Cover Letter are polished to death before you hit the “send” button.